Stone Carvings at the UNESCO World Heriatage Site – Khajuraho Temples

-Khajuraho temples are the largest group of around 25 medieval temples in Mahdha Pradesh state in India.
+Khajuraho temples are the largest group of around 25 medieval temples in Madhya Pradesh state in India.

 Khajuraho temples are built between 950 AD and 1150 AD.
 There are Hindu and Gain temples in Khajuraho.
 These temples were covered in thick forests and were discovered in the 18th Century by a British soldier.
 These temples are declared as a UNESCO World Heritage site.

 Temples at Khajuraho, India’s unique gift of love to the world, are famous for erotic stone carvings on the main walls.
 These may have been made to educate the youth.
-These petroglyphs shows the greatness of Indian art and architecture.
+These petroglyphs show the greatness of Indian art and architecture.
 These are considered to be the pinnacle of love and passion.
-These temples wee built during warrior kings of the Chandela Dynasty.
-Each of the 25 existing temple differs from one another.
+These temples were built during warrior kings of the Chandela Dynasty.
+Each of the 25 existing temples differs from one another.

 ‘Kandariya Mahadeo’ dedicated to Lord Shiva is the highest temple with 31 meters in height with exquisite detailed intricate carvings.
-‘Chaunsath Yogini’ is oldest temple built in 9th century.
+‘Chaunsath Yogini’ is the oldest temple built in the 9th century.
 Most of the temples are built of sandstone.
-Interior rooms inside the temples are inter connected.
+Interior rooms inside the temples are interconnected.
 There is enough walking space separating each temple.

 How Do I Go to Khajuraho Temples?